 - Participate in research-related activities at the center including peer review assignments and occasional fundraising activities, participate in planning and evaluation, and in cancer center committees to enhance research

-- Maintain web biography
+- Maintain online biography profile

 - Focus on translational cancer research regardless of perspective (e.g., basic scientist, clinical researcher, etc.)